wasmerio/old-docs.wasmer.io/integrations/c/examples/hello-world.md

   // Our guest module does not use any import functions, or memory, so we omit them. wasmer_import_t imports[] = {};

-  // Read the WASM file bytes from "../../../shared/c/add.wasm"
+  // Read the Wasm file bytes from "../../../shared/c/add.wasm"
-  // NOTE: You should replace this file path for where your guest WASM module is.
+  // NOTE: You should replace this file path for where your guest Wasm module is.
   FILE *file = fopen("../../../shared/c/add.wasm", "r");
   assert(file != NULL);
   fseek(file, 0, SEEK_END);